Anshkrydv/22BCT0026/README.md

-# 22BCT0026 This is my portfolio
+# 22BCT0026:This is my portfolio